-Nine weeks into the year and there have already been 12 school shootings
+There has been, on average, 1 school shooting every week this year

 January 23: Benton, Kentucky

-A 15-year-old student shot 16 people -- killing two other 15-year-olds -- at Marshall County High School in Benton, Kentucky, authorities said.
-The student faces two charges of murder and 12 counts of first degree assault, authorities said.
+A 15-year-old student shot 16 people -- killing two other 15-year-olds -- at Marshall County High School, authorities said.
+The student faces two charges of murder and 12 counts of first degree assault.

 January 22: Italy, Texas

 A 15-year-old student was wounded in a shooting at a high school in Italy, Texas, authorities said.
-The suspect, a 15-year-old, was quickly apprehended.
+The suspect, also 15, was quickly apprehended.

 January 20: Winston Salem, North Carolina

-A Winston-Salem State University football player was shot to death at a campus party.
-Najee Ali Baker was killed on the campus of Wake Forest University.
+A Winston-Salem State University football player, Najee Ali Baker, was shot to death at a party on the campus of Wake Forest University.